LomNtetha/Online-Electronics/ReadME.md

 ## How to hotst the php project on 000webhost
 - create a webhost account here:https://www.000webhost.com/
 - verify you account
-- create click create first website or build website
+- click create first website or build website
 - go to Website Manager then click File Manager
 - zip your project and upload it as a zip file
 - click on Upload your files button
-- make sure that your zip file is in public_html folder
+- make sure that your zip file is in public_html folder After the file has been uploaded we will need to extract the zip file
--
+### how to Extract the project
+- Right click on the project file
+- select extract and name the destination folder as . so that they can be on public_html folder
+- the file will be extracting to the public_html if the folder or not on public_html won't work, Make sure that your file and folder are moved to pblic_html.